ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 ### Kademlia Distributed Hash Table (DHT)

 IPFS uses Kademlia, a <VueCustomTooltip label="A decentralized data store that maps data based on key-value pairs." underlined multiline is-left>Distributed Hash Table (DHT)</VueCustomTooltip> designed for decentralized peer-to-peer computer networks.
 Kademlia is used to map what the user is looking for to the peer that is storing the matching content.
-The Kademlia DHT can be thought as a huge table that stores information on who has what data, and where that data might be located.
+The Kademlia DHT can be thought of as a large table distributed across many nodes that stores information on who has what data, and where that data might be located.
 The Kademlia DHT provides IPFS with:

 - A catalog and a navigation system for data on the IPFS network
 - Logic for handling undialable peers